Minerals and construction materials mined in Minnesota

 - Iron Ore: is used to make steel of various types and is the most common metal used.
 In the U.S., iron ore is only mined in northern Minnesota and Michigan.

-** Construction Aggregate: includes sand and gravel as well as crushed stone.
+- Construction Aggregate: includes sand and gravel as well as crushed stone.
 Aggregate is used for roads, bridges, water and sewer systems, sidewalks, and housing and commercial buildings.
+Construction Aggregate is mined in every county in Minnesota.

 - Peat: is used for horticultural products like potting soil and is mined in northern Minnesota.